kyungminlee/QuantumHamiltonian.jl/docs/src/operator.md

 # Operator

-`ExactDiagonalization.jl` uses operators in the "projector" representation.
+`QuantumHamiltonian.jl` uses operators in the "projector" representation.